SummaryConfiguring Tachyon users, roles and management groups.

 In terms of permissions for determining how Tachyon users interact with the devices in your network, Management groups work alongside Instruction sets.
 Management groups define where users can act.
 Instruction sets define what users can do.

 The Management groups page lets you add, edit, delete and evaluate management groups.

 Management groups have the following properties:

 - Each device known to Tachyon can be assigned to any number of management groups, or be left unassigned.
 Devices not assigned to any management group will still be accessible, subject to permissions.

 - Roles can be associated with specific management groups, so that users with those roles will only be able to target the devices in their management groups.

-- Management groups can only contain devices, and they are completely independent of any other management group, even if they contain the same devices.
+- Management groups can only contain devices and they are completely independent from any other management group, even if they contain the same devices.